Huib T. Intema (Leiden/NRAO), Preshanth Jagannathan (NRAO/UCT), Kunal P. Mooley (Oxford/NRAO) & Dale A. Frail (NRAO)

 For option 3, use menu File→Open URL and enter the following links:

 Note: When using the Aladin Desktop tool, it keeps a local cache (under $HOME/.aladin/Cache).
-Ocaisionally we will make changes to the HiPS images or catalog, which we will announce in the news section and on Facebook.
-For this to work, the local Aladin cache needs to be cleared (deleted).
-As far as we know, this can only be done by deleting the contents of the cache directory.
+Occaisionally we will make changes to the HiPS images or catalog, which we will announce in the news section and on Facebook.
+For this to work, the local Aladin disk cache needs to be cleared.
+In Aladin, this can be done under Edit→User Preferences.

 Created by Alex Mechev and Josh Albert (Leiden).